macintacos/chord-heavy-keymap/README.md

 # Chord Heavy - A keymap inspired by [Spacemacs](https://www.spacemacs.org/)

-**Linux support is only available in BETA right now.** If you run into any odd keybindings with Linux, please create an issue!
+**Linux/Windows support is only available in BETA right now.** If you run into any odd keybindings with Linux/Windows, please create an issue!

 - [Chord Heavy - A keymap inspired by Spacemacs](#chord-heavy---a-keymap-inspired-by-spacemacs)
 	- [Keymap](#keymap)